EngineerBetter/engineerbetter-hugo/content/blog/yubikey-ssh.md

 > `gpg 2.2.23` has a bug that prevents on-card key generation.
 Despite what's written in the bug report, we've had success with version `2.2.22`.

+> `gpg 2.3` and above enables `CCID` (Chip Card Interface Device) by default.
+You may want to disable this to make it compatible with older YubiKeys.
+To do this, you'll need to edit `~/.gnupg/scdaemon.conf` (it may need creating) and add the line `disable-ccid`.

 Plug in your Yubikey, and run `gpg --change-pin` to change the PIN from the default of `123456`.
 This is the PIN you'll be asked to enter whenever you need to access the private key, for example when doing `git push`.

 Despite the term PIN, it can be **up to 8 alphanumeric characters**.